CanHobby/diyHome/ESP32/README.md

 <b>diyHone</b> makes extensive use of freeRTOS which makes it very modular.
 The "diyHome.h" has defines near the top of the file which allow you to use or not use different modules.   for example:

 <code>
+#define use_MQTT   //    include the MQTT Pub / Sub routines.
 #define use_NTP    //    include the NTP internet time routines
 #define use_Weath  //    include the openweathermap internet weather routines.
 #define use_FCast  //    include the openweathermap internet weather forecast routines.